Evaluation Results

 - Names: The optional

-enumeration.
+namesattribute is a dictionary that stores the names of the various entities, such as variables, objectives, and constraints.
+The supported name types are defined in theAxisNameenumeration.
 This information is optional, as it is not strictly necessary for the optimization, but it can be useful for labeling and interpreting results.
-For instance, when present, it is used to create a multi-index results that are exported as data frames.
+For instance, when present, it is used to name the columns of exported data frames.

-The derived classes, FunctionResults
+The derived classes, FunctionResults and

-, extend this base class
+GradientResults, extend this base class

 with specific attributes for storing function evaluation results and